The Ranting Wren The Wren Forum Banner

 To boil this all down to a mugger with a baby strapped to his front does nothing to enlighten, inform, or engage.
 It is not a sad truth or factoid, it is not a clever way to prove how evil Hezbollah is.
 It’s merely stupid.
 And it’s not even funny.

-Therefore, I can only conclude what the headline here states: The Bruce Tinsley is an idiot.
+Therefore, I can only conclude what the headline here states: That Bruce Tinsley is an idiot.

 Thank you, and good night!